1941 Chevrolet Business Coupe – $17,000 RNM

 Guys With Rides is pleased to auction this 1941 Chevrolet Business Coupe Hot Rod and behalf of Mike, the current caretaker.
-Bidding commences at Noon Eastern time Wednesday, July 28, 2021, and continues through 6:00 PM Eastern time Wednesday, August 11, 2021.
-This vintage Chevrolet is currently located approximately 30 minutes north of Burlington, Vermont.
+Bidding commenced at Noon Eastern time Wednesday, July 28, 2021, and continued through 6:00 PM Eastern time Wednesday, August 11, 2021.

 Reserve Meter – the green bar approximates how close the high bid is to the seller’s reserve price.
 When the green bar is full, the reserve has been met!